-This instant pot peanut butter fudge is an easy pour and cook dessert that calls for only a few minutes of hands-on time!
+This instant pot peanut butter fudge is an easy Pour and Cook dessert that calls for only a few minutes of hands-on time!

 I’d like to make a case for eating peanut butter fudge year-round.
 It takes minutes to make, there’s no need for an oven, and well, doesn’t everyone have a jar or two of peanut butter in their pantry?